solids4foam/solids4foam/tutorials/fluids/cylinderInChannel/README.md

 ---

-# Delving deeper
+# Delving Deeper

 ---

-If you would like to learn more about the case, then please continue; if not, how about you check out *my third tutorial: beaminCrossFlow*.
+If you would like to learn more about the case, then please continue; if not, how about you check out [my third tutorial: 'beaminCrossFlow'](./tutorial3.md).

 ---

-## Case structure
+## Case Structure

 The case follows the typical `pimpleFoam` (or `pimpleDyMFoam`) case structure: